fbpx

 Pangong Sarai

 “Just like the firefly looks for the undisturbed nature for its environment, Pangong Sarai turns into the home to the migrants in the disconnection.
-Pangong Sarai is found simply outside the Pangong Tso.
-The lake is a surprising marvel in the mountains.
+Pangong Tso lake is a surprising marvel in the mountains.
 The camps give a brave ordeal to the explorers.
 Climbing around the mountains, trekking and investigating the untouched land are the essentials of being here.
 We serve you with the flavors of Ladakh in the Pangong style to enrich you in the extreme.”

-There are MANY great stays in Delhi and Rajasthan, and we list just a few below …
+There are many great stays in Delhi and Rajasthan; we’ve listed just a few …

 Delhi & Rajasthan | 5-Star Hotels